Skip to content

 Security scanners are treated as CI tooling, not as part of the tq runtime contract.

 The stale dependency workflow installs cargo-outdated separately from the product toolchain and checks only root workspace dependencies.
-This complements Dependabot and other policy checks: cargo audit catches published advisories, cargo deny enforces explicit bans plus license and source policy, and cargo outdated surfaces ordinary version drift.
+This complements Dependabot and other policy checks: cargo audit catches published advisories, cargo deny enforces explicit bans plus license and source policy, npm audit --package-lock-only covers the docs lockfile, and cargo outdated surfaces ordinary version drift.

 The maintenance-tool pin workflow covers the embedded versions in .github/actions/setup-rust-maintenance-tools/action.yml because those values are not lockfile entries or Dependabot-managed manifests.
 When drift is detected, the workflow writes a summary, opens or refreshes a tracking issue on scheduled runs, and fails so the review stays visible.